SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection: Introduction

-In this paper, we address these limitations from the perspective of both architecture design and knowledge distillation and present a new 3D object detection method BEVSimDet.
-We first design a novel framework comprising a LiDAR and camera fusion-based teacher and a simulated multi-modal student.
-The student model not only involves the camera path of the teacher model but also introduces an additional simulated LiDAR path which is parallel to the camera counterpart, as shown in Figure \ref{fig:startpic} \red{(d)}.
-Different from other distillation manners in Figure \ref{fig:startpic} \red{(a)} and \red{(b)}, our student model possesses the simulated LiDAR path that simulates LiDAR features from images, thus benefiting the knowledge learning from multiple modalities in the teacher model.
-Therefore, despite the simulation nature, our student shares a nearly ``identical'' pipeline as the teacher to produce the camera feature, LiDAR feature, fusion feature, and detection predictions.
+In this paper, we address this challenge from the perspective of architecture design and multi-modal knowledge distillation scheme, presenting a \textbf{Si}mulated \textbf{m}ulti-modal \textbf{Distill}ation (\textbf{SimDistill}) method for 3D object detection.
+It encourages the student to \emph{\textbf{simulate}} multi-modal representation with solely image modality as input thereby advancing the representation learning for 3D object detection.
+For the architecture, we design a LiDAR-camera fusion-based teacher and a simulated multi-modal student.
+The student model not only involves a camera path but also introduces an additional simulated LiDAR path parallel to the camera counterpart, as shown in Figure \ref{fig:startpic} \textbf{(c)}.
+Different from other distillation methods in Figure \ref{fig:startpic} \textbf{(a)} and \textbf{(b)}, our student model possesses two knowledge-transferring paths to learn complementary information from the corresponding two branches of the teacher model.
+Despite the simulation nature, our student shares a nearly ``identical'' pipeline as the teacher to produce the camera feature, LiDAR feature, fusion feature, and detection predictions.
+The resulting aligned learning workflow greatly mitigates the cross-modal gap and benefits multi-modal knowledge distillation.

-Built upon this architecture, we propose a new simulated multi-modal distillation (SimMMD) scheme that supports intra-modal, cross-modal, and multi-modal distillation simultaneously.
-We adopt the popular MSE loss on the feature representations in the unified BEV space for distillation, while an additional quality-aware prediction distillation \cite{hong2022cross} is employed to further improve the multi-modal fusion features.
-It is noteworthy that directly transferring knowledge from the LiDAR feature to the simulated LiDAR feature is also challenging due to the cross-modal gap mentioned above.
-To approach this challenge, we devise geometry compensation modules that collect useful surroundings from the learned locations, offering a geometry regularization.
-We also introduce an object-aware masking strategy to selectively distill informative features from object regions while avoiding those trivial features in the background.
-Equipping the proposed model with the SimMMD scheme, our BEVSimDet could effectively learn better feature representations for 3D object detection while enjoying cost-effective camera-only deployment.
+Built upon this architecture, we propose a new simulated multi-modal distillation scheme that supports intra-modal (IMD), cross-modal (CMD), and multi-modal fusion distillation (MMD) simultaneously.
+We adopt the widely used MSE loss on the corresponding feature representations distillation in the unified BEV space and an additional quality-aware prediction distillation \cite{hong2022cross}.
+It is noteworthy that directly transferring knowledge from the LiDAR feature to the simulated LiDAR feature is challenging due to the cross-modal gap.
+To approach this challenge, we devise a geometry compensation module in CMD to help it attend more to the valuable surrounding context from the learned locations to conduct geometry remediation and distill more informative features from object regions.
+Equipping the proposed model with the distillation scheme, our SimDistill could effectively learn better feature representations for 3D object detection while enjoying cost-effective camera-only deployment.